 to

 Hint tracks are used to describe elementary stream data in the file.
 Each protocol or each family of related protocols has its own hint track format.
-A server hint track format and a reception hint track format for the same protocol are distinguishable from the associated four character code of the sample description entry.
+A server hint track format and a reception hint track format for the same protocol are distinguishable from the associated four character code of the sample entry.
 In other words, a different four character code is used for a server hint track and a reception hint track of the same protocol.
 The syntax of the server hint track format and the reception hint track format for the same protocol should be the same or compatible so that a reception hint track can be used for re-sending of the stream provided that the potential degradations of the received streams are handled appropriately.
-Most protocols will need only one sample description format for each track.
+Most protocols will need only one sample entry format for each track.

-Servers find their hint tracks by first finding all hint tracks, and then looking within that set for server hint tracks using their protocol (sample description format).
-If there are choices at this point, then the server chooses on the basis of preferred protocol or by comparing features in the hint track header or other protocol-specific information in the sample descriptions.
+Servers find their hint tracks by first finding all hint tracks, and then looking within that set for server hint tracks using their protocol (identified by the sample entry).
+If there are choices at this point, then the server chooses on the basis of preferred protocol or by comparing features in the hint track header or other protocol-specific information in the sample entries.
 Particularly in the absence of server hint tracks, servers may also use reception hint tracks of their protocol.
 However, servers should handle potential degradations of the received stream described by the used reception hint track appropriately.

 In 12.4.4.1 change